 he Centers for Medicare and Medicaid (CMS) released to State Medicaid Agencies, Operating Agencies, and other stakeholders a Home and Community-Based Settings Toolkit to assist states in developing their Home and Community-Based Settings Transition Plans to comply with new requirements in the recently published home and community based services’ (HCBS) regulations.
-Providers will have the opportunity to make recommendations concerning what provisions should be included or not included in the state's transition plan.

 Use of Medicare Procedures To Enter Into Provider Agreements for Extended Care Services is a proposed rule published in the Federal Register by the U.S. Department of Veterans Affairs (VA) on Feb.
 13 that authorizes the VA to enter into agreements with adult day health care